Suverent-Shiro/SUV_FreedomSMP/README.md

-# SUV_FreedomSMP
+# The Suverent Organization's Freedom SMP
-The Suverent Organization's Freedom SMP | Open-Source plugin configuration
+A